Internet of Things Healthcare Market Overview

-Some of the key companies operating in the global IoT in healthcare market include Medtronic Plc., Koninklijke Philips N.V., General Electric Company, Qualcomm Incorporated, Honeywell Life Care Solutions, SAP SE, Stanley Black & Decker Inc., International Business Machine (IBM) Corporation, Microsoft Corporation, Cerner Corporation, Diabetizer Ltd. & Co.
-KG, Proteus Digital Health Inc., AdhereTech Inc., and fPhysIQ Inc.
+Some of the other key players operating in the internet of things healthcare industry are Koninklijke Philips N.V., Cisco Systems Inc., General Electric Company, Qualcomm Incorporated, Honeywell Life Care Solutions, SAP SE, Stanley Black & Decker Inc., International Business Machine (IBM) Corporation, and Microsoft Corporation.